The Hector Berlioz Website

 During World War II, Berlioz’s 1886 bronze statue was pulled down by the occupying Nazi army, to be melted for use in the manufacture of arms, a tragedy that those who so lovingly set it up could not have foreseen.
 Our photo of 2000 below shows the statue which replaced the original one.

-See also elsewhere on this site the Berlioz Square in Paris.
+See also on this site the page on Square Berlioz in Paris, with further pictures.

 Berlioz Monument in 2000

 This is a replica of the original 1886 statue in Paris.
-It was inaugurated on 28 September 1890 in a ceremony the report of which appeared in the Grenoble-Revue.
+It was inaugurated on 28 September 1890 in a ceremony, the report of which appeared in Grenoble-Revue.
+See also on this site the page on Place Hector Berlioz in La Côte Saint-André, with further pictures of the monument.

 Berlioz Monument in the mid-20th century